Edwardian Pig Bar Brooch c.1910

 A fabulous novelty Pig brooch by Alabaster & Wilson.

-This quirky brooch has a realistic 3 dimensional gold pig attached to a platinum bar.
 The brooch is a good heavy weight and has a safety catch to the reverse typical of this quality maker of the time.
+Alabaster & Wilson were well known for making novelty jewellery in the late Victorian & Edwardian eras.

 As symbols of good luck, pigs go back at least to the Middle Ages.
 Owning pigs meant a person was prosperous and would never go hungry.
 The popularity of lucky Victorian pigs blossomed in the 19th Century.
-As symbols of good luck in a New Year, they were pictured on cards and became popular in ornament and jewellery.

 Era: Edwardian, 1901 - 1920